-- Specify how you found the person to email them.
+- Specify how you found the person that you are emailing.
 Most people have an instinctive response like, “How did they get my name?” when receiving an unsolicited, yet personalized inquiry.
-Indicate early on in the cover letter email how came to discover them to put the receiving party at immediate ease to continue reading.
+To be sure your email is received positively, indicate early on in the cover letter email how you came to discover the person in order to put the receiving party at immediate ease to continue reading.
 Whether it was research on LinkedIn or your former co-worker that led you to reach out to this person, informing the recipient of how your email landed in their inbox makes the person feel better.

 - Be explicit as to what job you are looking for, if it is an exploratory request, or submitting to, if there is a job posting.
 Do not leave it up to the hiring manager to decide which job you are applying to or where you may fit within their organization.
 If you do, your cover letter may get filed under the “T” file (Trash).